tlsalstn/TODO-APP/README.md

 ![7](./screenshot/7.png)

-Thank you for read my todo app!
+Thank you for watching my todo app!